NicolasRoehm/LoginComponent/projects/login-form/README.md

   lower  : true,
   upper  : true
 }

 // Social buttons displayed on the login form
 @Input() customSocialButtons : any = {
   google   : true,
   facebook : true
 }

-// Dislay user icon inside login input
+// Dislay user icon inside login input on the login form
+@Input() iconUserOnLoginForm     : boolean = true;
+// Dislay lock icon inside password input on the login form
-@Input() inputLoginWithIcon   : boolean = true;
+@Input() iconPassOnLoginForm     : boolean = true;

-// Display clear button on login input
+// Display clear button inside login input on the login form
-@Input() inputLoginWithButton : boolean = true;
+@Input() btnClearUserOnLoginForm : boolean = true;
-// Display lock icon inside password input
+// Display show/hide button inside password input on the login form
+@Input() btnShowPassOnLoginForm  : boolean = true;
+// Display clear button inside code input on the password form
-@Input() inputPassWithIcon    : boolean = true;
+@Input() btnClearCodeOnPassForm  : boolean = true;
-// Display show/hide button on password input
+// Display show/hide button inside password input on the password form
+@Input() btnShowPassOnPassForm   : boolean = true;
+// Display clear button inside code input on the mfa form
+@Input() btnClearCodeOnMfaForm   : boolean = true;

+// Display errors on the login form
+@Input() errOnLoginForm          : boolean = true;
+// Display errors on the password form
+@Input() errOnPassForm           : boolean = true;
+// Display errors on the mfa form
-@Input() inputPassWithButton  : boolean = true;
+@Input() errOnMfaForm            : boolean = true;

 // Labels of the login form
 @Input() customLoginLabels : any = {
   loginLabel             : 'Login',
   passwordLabel          : 'Password',
-  forgottenPasswordLabel     : 'Forgotten password', signInLabel                : 'Sign in', googleSignInLabel          : 'Sign in with Google', facebookSignInLabel        : 'Sign in with Facebook', fieldRequiredLabel         : 'This field is required', fieldEmailLabel            : 'This value must be an email' };
+  forgottenPasswordLabel : 'Forgotten password', signInLabel            : 'Sign in', googleSignInLabel      : 'Sign in with Google', facebookSignInLabel    : 'Sign in with Facebook', fieldRequiredLabel     : 'This field is required', fieldEmailLabel        : 'This value must be an email', fieldPhoneLabel        : 'This value must be a phone number', fieldCustomLabel       : 'This value must match the custom regex provided' }
 // Labels of the password form
 @Input() customPassLabels : any = {
   verifCodeMessageLabel   : 'Please enter the confirmation code you will receive by email', verifCodeLabel          : 'Verification code', newPasswordLabel        : 'New password', sendLabel               : 'Send', policyPassword1Label    : 'Minimum password length (6 to 128)', policyPassword2Label    : 'Require at least one uppercase letter (A to Z)', policyPassword3Label    : 'Require at least one lowercase letter (a to z)', policyPassword4Label    : 'Require at least one number (0 to 9)', policyPassword5Label    : 'Require at least one nonalphanumeric character ! @ # $ % ^ & * ( ) _ + - = [ ] { } | \'',
-  fieldRequiredLabel         : 'This field is required', fieldNonWhitespaceLabel    : 'This value must not contain any spaces' };
+  fieldRequiredLabel      : 'This field is required', fieldNonWhitespaceLabel : 'This value must not contain any spaces' }
 // Labels on top of the password form
 @Input() customHeaderLabels : any = {
-  mfaCodeLabel               : 'MFA Code', lostPasswordLabel          : 'Lost password', updatePasswordLabel        : 'Update password', updatePasswordMessageLabel : 'Please enter a new password', };
+  mfaCodeLabel               : 'MFA Code', lostPasswordLabel          : 'Lost password', updatePasswordLabel        : 'Update password', updatePasswordMessageLabel : 'Please enter a new password', }
 // Labels of the mfa setup form
 @Input() customMfaSetupLabels : any = {
-  verifCodeLabel : 'Verification code', saveLabel      : 'Save', description    : 'Save this secret key for future connection' }
+  verifCodeLabel     : 'Verification code', saveLabel          : 'Save', description        : 'Save this secret key for future connection', fieldRequiredLabel : 'This field is required'
+}
 // Labels of the mfa form
 @Input() customMfaLabels : any = {
-  verifCodeLabel : 'Verification code', sendLabel      : 'Send'
+  verifCodeLabel     : 'Verification code', sendLabel          : 'Send', fieldRequiredLabel : 'This field is required'
 }
 ```